kernladung/hafnium/README.md

 # Uninstall it

-To uninstall *nullraum-sddm-theme* first disable the theme in `/etc/sddm.conf`.
-Then open a terminal in the root folder of the repository and:
+To uninstall *nullraum-sddm-theme* open a terminal in the root folder of the repository and:

-	$ sudo ninja uninstall
+	$ sudo make uninstall

+Of course, you should disable the theme in `/etc/sddm.conf` too.